harshrajjj/Project-Tracker/README.md

 - Check that the VITE_API_URL environment variable is set correctly
 - Verify the backend server is running and accessible

+#### CORS Issues
+- Ensure your backend CORS configuration includes all necessary frontend domains
+- For Vercel deployments, remember that preview deployments get unique URLs
+- The application is configured to allow all domains containing 'project-tracker'

 #### Connection Issues
 - Ensure your MongoDB connection string is correct and the database is accessible
 - Check that your backend service is running without errors
 - Verify network rules allow connections between your frontend and backend
+- For cold start issues, wait up to a minute for the server to wake up